Volunteering at the Museum of Danish America

 Foster an appreciation for Danish history, culture and heritage.
 Volunteers enjoy participation in special events, social gatherings, a monthly newsletter, and continuing opportunities to learn about Danish history.
 They also develop lasting friendships.
 Tell us your availability and interests with this form.

-Volunteering at the Genealogy Center
+Volunteering at the Genealogy and Education Center

-The Museum of Danish America Genealogy Center always welcomes new volunteers, especially individuals living locally with genealogical research experience and those able to translate from Danish to English; the ability to read the old Gothic print and script is particularly valuable.
-Each year Genealogy Center volunteers attend in-service sessions and take trips to visit local resources relevant to Danish-American heritage and genealogy.
+The Museum of Danish America Genealogy and Education Center always welcomes new volunteers, especially individuals living locally with genealogical research experience and those able to translate from Danish to English; the ability to read the old Gothic print and script is particularly valuable.
+Each year Genealogy and Education Center volunteers attend in-service sessions and take trips to visit local resources relevant to Danish-American heritage and genealogy.
 They also attend some fun get-togethers.